2021 in books

 2020 in Books

-goodreads books 2020 You would think a global pandemic would be good for your reading habit.
-This doesn't seem to be the case for me.
+You would think a global pandemic would be good for your reading habit.
+This doesn’t seem to be the case for me.
 I am not sure where the time I spent on commute went, but definitely not towards some good use.
-This list is kind of in order, but also grouped by author and series. ...
+This list is kind of in order, but also grouped by author and series.
+Most of the books are easy airport reads, with thrillers and some sci-fi. ...

 January 4, 2021 · 7 min · Christof Damian